AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

 ## Details on extratropical lows

 Lows are initially identified as individual cyclone centres at a single atmospheric level, and can have a range of intensities.
-For the purposes of this intial dataset we include:
+<br>For the purposes of this intial dataset we include:
 - Surface lows that have closed circulation and persist for at least 6 hours
 - Which have a matching low at 500hPa within 500km at least once

 Any grid point within a 5 degree (500km radius) of the low centre is considered to be influenced by the low.
-This is used to calculate what proportion of all 6-hourly observations are influenced by a low Note that this tracking does not disinguish between extratropial lows or tropical lows (including but not limited to tropical cyclones)
+<br>This is used to calculate what proportion of all 6-hourly observations are influenced by a low.
+<br>Note that this tracking does not disinguish between extratropial lows or tropical lows (including but not limited to tropical cyclones)

 ## Details of code